brimdata/zed/docs/zq/language.md

 ETL pipelines do, the Zed logic can preferably wrap the offending value as an error and propagate it to its output.

-For example, suppose a bad value shows up...
+For example, suppose a bad value shows up:
 ```
 {kind:"bad", stuff:{foo:1,bar:2}}
 ```
-a Zed shaper could catch the bad value (e.g., as a default case in a switch topology) and propagate it as an error using the Zed expression:
+A Zed shaper could catch the bad value (e.g., as a default case in a switch topology) and propagate it as an error using the Zed expression:
 ```
 yield error({message:"unrecognized input",input:this})